MARC-KC/cookiecutter-conda-python/README.md

     $ package_name [package_name]: Enter the name of your package.

-    $ application_name [application]: Enter the name of your GUI application.

     $ project_short_description [Short description]: Enter a short description about your project.

+    $ noarch_python [y]: Should the package be a noarch build archetecture?

+    $ open_source_license ["MIT", "BSD", "ISC", "Apache", "GNUv3", "Proprietary"]: Choose a license to use.

+    $ anaconda_user [Destination anaconda organization or username]: Enter the name of the anaconda user or organization that you want the GitHub Action to publish to.

 ## Usage